gopinathsjsu/online-banking-team-14/Documentation/XP values.md

 Navami Murthy Sanjaynagar - Feedback

 Navami held this XP core value.
 She maintained constant feedback between sprints so we could go back and forth and work on improvements with each sprint.
-She reduced the time for each item that is dependent on another item to travel through the system.
-She also avoided problems caused by task switching and reduced the need to constantly reprioritize items.
+She has proactively worked to reduce the time for each item that is dependent on another item.
+She also prioritized tasks to work on in a sequence.